 Appelbaum’s responsibilities also include ensuring that the Hutch’s clinical research advances are effectively shared with the medical community, particularly in the area of cutting-edge cancer diagnostic tools that help inform the best treatment based on the genetic and molecular characteristics cancer.

-Appelbaum since 1998 has served as president of Seattle Cancer Care Alliance, the cancer-treatment arm of Fred Hutch, UW and Seattle Children’s.
+Appelbaum served as president of Seattle Cancer Care Alliance, the cancer-treatment arm of Fred Hutch, UW and Seattle Children’s, from 1998 until December 2016.

 He is also former head of the Division of Medical Oncology at the University of Washington School of Medicine, a position he held for 15 years.